joejag/blog/_posts/walks/2020-07-26-kelvin-wayway.md

 ### Notes

-- I started the route from Central station, walked along the Clyde to the Riverside museum then did the route following the Kelvin to the Allander at Milngavie
+- I started the route from Central station, walked along the Clyde to the Riverside museum then did the path following the Kelvin to the Allander at Milngavie
 - I didn't realise that Rangers football club is on the way, this right after driving past the Celtic training ground on the last trip
-- After Maryhill the route goes from nice path to overgrown muddy fields.
+- After Maryhill, the route goes from a nice path to overgrown, muddy fields.
 This might be nice to try again in the Winter.
 - Waterproof trousers stick when it's warm, but you feel invincible in rainy conditions in them

 ### To improve